-|Inver Grove Heights is working closely with
+|Inver Grove Heights works closely with |

-our public health partners at Dakota County
+public health partners at Dakota County

 & the Minnesota Department of Health (MDH)